Play: Nine at The Publick TheatreThis is a play based on Fellini's 8 1/2. I didn't much like the film, but liked the play better.

 Ruth and the Major General (and one of the Pirates) were the only cast members who appeared to be older than undergraduates.
 They both did very well indeed, but Ruth seemed to be, perhaps nursing a cold, and her voice tired early in the production.

-Both choruses sang quite well..."Hail Poetry" was flawless and glorious...but the chrous acting was rather mixed.
+Both choruses sang quite well..."Hail Poetry" was flawless and glorious...but the chorus acting was rather mixed.

 The Police were, at least to me, quite disappointing.
-There were 6 plus the sargent (1 was a woman) and their balance was, I thought too much on the tenor end of the spectrum.
-They were fairly busily choreographed, but their facial expresions tended to be varously either overdone or blank.
-The sargent (who for some reason was wearing a bandsman's kepi with a large American eagle on the front) seemed to lack the proper deadpan attitude that works best in this role, and to do rather too much mugging.
+There were 6 plus the sergeant (1 was a woman) and their balance was, I thought too much on the tenor end of the spectrum.
+They were fairly busily choreographed, but their facial expressions tended to be variously either overdone or blank.
+The sergeant (who for some reason was wearing a bandsman's kepi with a large American eagle on the front) seemed to lack the proper deadpan attitude that works best in this role, and to do rather too much mugging.